Infinity-Development/mongodup/README.md

 # mongodup
-Simple CLI for handling duplicate collections in mongoose!
+Simple CLI for handling duplicate collections in mongoose

 ---